zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 In addition to this section of the manual, to learn more about ``ZendService\LiveDocx`` and the backend *SOAP* service LiveDocx, please take a look at the following resources:

 - **Shipped demonstration applications**.
 There are a large number of demonstration applications in the directory ``/demos``.
-These are designed to get you up to speed with ``ZendService\LiveDocx`` within a matter of minutes.
-They illustrate all functionality offered by the LiveDocx service.
+They illustrate all functionality offered by LiveDocx.
+Where appropriate this part of the user manual references the demonstration applications at the end of each section.
+It is **highly recommended** to read all the code in the ``/demos``.
+It is well commented and explains all you need to know about LiveDocx and ``ZendService\LiveDocx``.

 - `ZendService\LiveDocx blog and web site`_.